Was this her attempt to define creativity?

 The Writer Files (which started as a regular column on Copyblogger) has gathered thought-provoking responses to the question, “What is creativity?”

 You can read the full interviews by clicking on each person’s name.
-And don’t forget to download the free poster at the end of this post.
+And don’t forget to download the free poster that defines creativity at the end of this post.

 “Seeing the intersection of seemingly unrelated topics and combining them into something new.” – Brian Clark